gavinhsmith/Minecraft-Server-Interface/README.md

  `http://localhost:600/banned-players`
  are also valid (given a server is started and you are logged in).

-If you want to get some raw JSON data about the current running server, go to the url `http://localhost:600/json/status`
+If you want to get some raw JSON data about the current running server, go to the url `http://localhost:600/json/status`.

-*Note: Raw JSON only works for Java Edition Servers*
+*Note: Raw JSON only works for Java Edition Servers*.

 ## Notes